logzio/logz-docs/_source/logzio_collections/_technical-notes/kibana-6.md

 ---
 title: Kibana 6 Upgrade
-updated: 2019-01-16
+updated: 2019-02-07
 ---

 Logz.io has upgraded your account to Kibana 6.3, and we want to ensure that you are enabled to take advantage of the new and enriched features that will be available to you so that you and your teams can plan accordingly.

-You’ll immediately notice some UI changes in Kibana which will be reviewed here, but the most impactful change will likely be the upcoming improvement of the search experience with the addition of autocomplete and Kuery.
+You’ll immediately notice some UI changes in Kibana which will be reviewed here, but the most impactful change will likely be the improvement of the search experience with the addition of autocomplete and Kuery.

 ## UI Upgrades